Step-by-step guide for applying to universities abroad

-1. Plan Well In Advance when applying to US schools
+1. Plan well in advance when applying to universities abroad

 At least 1 year before school starts

-Start planning your study at least one year in advance.
+Start planning your education at least one year in advance.
 Researching schools is not that easy.
 It is important to identify schools that have the field of study you are interested in, have the type of student organizations and extra-curricular groups that you want to involve yourself in, and most importantly have a good job placement rate.
-Not to forget, the US has a variety of weather conditions and you need to pay attention to the location of the school.
+Not to forget, countries like USA, UK, Australia, Canada, etc. all have a variety of weather conditions and you need to pay attention to the location of the school.